Fatimaalharthi/portfolio-optimizer-dashboard/README.md

 ## Data Source

-The analysis uses the **Sample Superstore dataset**, a widely adopted public dataset commonly used for business intelligence and analytics training.
-The dataset simulates retail transactional data and includes information on orders, sales, profit, product categories, customer segments, and regional performance.
+The analysis is based on the **Sample Superstore dataset**, a publicly available dataset commonly used for business intelligence and analytics practice.
+The dataset simulates retail transaction data and contains detailed information related to orders, sales revenue, profit performance, product categories, customer segments, and regional markets.

+The dataset includes order-level transactional records with associated financial metrics such as sales and profit, enabling realistic evaluation of business performance over time.
+Its structure supports the development of performance indicators and comparative analysis across regions and product segments.

 The dataset contains: